KonradWohlfahrt/Glowtie/README.md

 ***
 # My Adaptation
 That's why I created my own Glowtie.
 Those are all the changed I made:
-- replaced charging circuit with the popular board
+- replaced charging circuit with popular charging board (easier to solder)
 - added PH2.0 connector for LiPo battery
 - replaced smd with through-hole switch
 - added holes for M3 screws to secure the pcb on the 3d print